kristiania/PG4200-Lab4-V26/src/main/java/assignment/README.md

 for each array size n you will repeat the experiment x=10 times with randomly shuffled arrays and record the maximum time over the x=10 runs.
-For each n this "maximum over x=10 runs" is the time that should be reported as T(n) which we will take as the "worst case" running time of the algorithm for input of size n.
+For each n this "maximum over x=10 runs" is the time that should be reported as T(n) which we will take as the "worst case" (Big-Oh) running time of the algorithm for input of size n.
 A method to randomly shuffle an array is provided.